The Old City of Jerusalem – an artist’s dream

 Artists cannot fail to be inspired by the beauty of Jerusalem.
 If the weather is good then Jerusalem is a perfect place to sketch and paint and with Israel’s excellent security measures, the Old City is one of the safest places for artists to work.

 Artist and TV presenter Lachlan Goudie chose to sketch and paint in Jerusalem for an inspirational TV programme he made about The Holy Land.
 His portrait of the Old City was a revelation for most viewers – never had they imagined the beauty and true light of Jerusalem.
 His sketches were exhibited at The Mall Galleries in London.

-Lucy Willis is leading a painting holiday for a small party of intermediate and experienced artists in The Old City of Jerusalem 25 February – 6 March 2019.
-She will be working with the students every day – painting the different architecture and street scenes in all the quarters of the Old City and capturing the light as it moves across this fabulous city.
+Lucy Willis led a painting holiday for a small party of intermediate and experienced artists in The Old City of Jerusalem 25 February – 6 March 2019.
+They had a fantastic trip painting the different architecture and street scenes in all the quarters of the Old City and capturing the light as it moves across this fabulous city.